qadron/toq/README.md

 ## Running the Specs

-In order to run the specs you must first fire up 2 sample servers like so:
+In order to run the specs you must first install RSpec:

-    ruby spec/servers/basic.rb
-    ruby spec/servers/with_ssl_primitives.rb
+    gem install rspec

 Then: